mattnelson-code/World_Weather_Analysis/README.md

 ## Summary: Does the PlanMyTrip app meet its objective?

-* PlanMyTrip app meets its objective if the code returns a Travel Destinations Map and Travel Itinerary Map with pop-up markers based on the beta tester's preferences.
+* PlanMyTrip's app meets its objective if the code returns a Travel Destinations Map and Travel Itinerary Map with pop-up markers based on the beta tester's preferences.
 * As long as the app meets its objective, PlanMyTrip's app is a success.
 Therefore, PlanMyTrip can release the app to real customers.